For a Dreamy Night

 Café 1001

-At the edge of Brick Lane, Café 1001 is a chill spot during the day and a dancefloor at night.
-You come here to savor a coffee while tapping away on your laptop in the afternoon, and then you return with a pint in hand to shake your body to the house and disco sets of cutting-edge London DJs.
-Great sound, good vibes, and a fantastic evening!
+Located on the edge of Brick Lane, Café 1001 is a chill spot by day and a dancefloor by night.
+People come here to sip coffee while tapping away on their laptops in the afternoon, and then return with a pint in hand to shake their body to the house and disco sets of cutting-edge London DJs.
+Great sound system, good vibes, and a lovely evening!

 Voir cette publication sur Instagram